Written for knowledgeX by: Tamer Elogueil

 Theory Background

-Maslow’s hierarchy of needs is a motivational theory in psychology first proposed by Abraham Maslow, an American psychologist in 1943 in his paper “A Theory of Human Motivation” best known as Self-Actualisation Theory.
-The Maslow’s theory compromising a five-tier model of human needs in priority, often displayed as a hierarchical level within a pyramid.
-Maslow emphasised on the importance of focusing on the positive qualities in people.
+Maslow’s hierarchy of needs is a motivational theory in psychology first proposed by Abraham Maslow, an American psychologist, in his 1943 paper “A Theory of Human Motivation.”
+This theory is also known as Self-Actualisation Theory.
+It consists of a five-tier model of human needs, often displayed as a hierarchical pyramid.
+Maslow emphasised the importance of focusing on the positive qualities in people.
+A general psychology survey published in 2002 ranked Maslow's hierarchy model as the 10th most cited in the 20th century.

 Deficiency Needs and Growth Needs

-Maslow divided the five-stage model into both “Deficiency Needs” and “Growth Needs”.
+Maslow divided the five-stage model into “Deficiency Needs” and “Growth Needs.”
 The first four levels are often referred to as Deficiency Needs (D-Needs), which arise due to deprivation.
+The top level is known as Growth or Being Needs (B-Needs).
+These needs do not stem from a lack of something but rather from a desire to grow as an individual.

 The Maslow’s hierarchy five-tier model